Manuel Allendesalazar

-Don Manuel Allendesalazar y Muñoz de Salazar (24 August 1856 - 17 May 1923) was a Spanish noble and politician who served two terms as Prime Minister of Spain during the reign of King Alfonso XIII.
+Don Manuel Allendesalazar y Muñoz de Salazar (24 August 1856 - 17 May 1923) was a Spanish nobleman and politician who served two terms as Prime Minister of Spain during the reign of King Alfonso XIII.

+Biography

 Allendesalazar was born in Guernica.
 He occupied other political offices such as Minister of State and Mayor of Madrid.
 He died in Madrid on May 17, 1923.